knewplay/multitasking/index.md

 - After understanding the operating system's role, students can better grasp how tasks are executed in different ways.
 This section can explain the difference between doing one task at a time versus handling multiple tasks, which is a key aspect of operating systems and multitasking.

 - Importance of Task Management:
 - Efficient Use of Resources: Emphasize that proper task management ensures efficient use of CPU time and prevents any single task from monopolizing the CPU.
 - Avoiding Conflicts: Discuss how task management helps avoid conflicts when tasks need to access shared resources.

+> **Note on Multithreading:** Unlike multitasking, where each program is a separate task taking turns on a single CPU core, multithreading divides a single program into multiple threads that can run concurrently.
+This is particularly effective on multi-core CPUs, where threads can truly run in parallel.
+It is commonly used in fields like web servers, video games, data processing, and even robotics, where parallel processing is crucial.
+However, the VEX V5 Brain uses multitasking instead of multithreading because of its single-core CPU architecture, which is optimized to manage multiple concurrent tasks efficiently, but without true parallelism.

 ## Introduction to Multitasking